MeteorDevelopment/meteor-client/README.md

 - Your application must also be licensed under the same license.

-*If you have any other questions, check our [FAQ](https://github.com/MeteorDevelopment/meteor-client/wiki).*
+*If you have any other questions, check [Meteor Client](https://github.com/MeteorDevelopment/meteor-client)'s [FAQ](https://github.com/MeteorDevelopment/meteor-client/wiki) as I may not provide any support for my fork.*